 Is it safe to use a VPN extension on a shared computer?

 Yes, as long as you sign out afterward and don’t store credentials.
 Ensure the extension has a solid privacy policy and no-logs commitments.
-Free vpn extension for edge reddit
+Planet vpn extension setup and review: browser vpn extension features, privacy, performance, and how to choose 2026

 Can I watch Netflix with a browser extension?